-The basis of the VTP curriculum consists of a set of core courses which survey theoretical approaches and conceptual analytical vocabulary in critical visual studies, offer a history of visual media, and introduce students to research methodologies.
-This will provide all students with a common grounding, including a basic understanding of the principle of visual language and its conceptual vocabulary, and the interdisciplinary skills to critically investigate visual imagery and integrate visual methods into scholarship in their own fields of study.
-Following this, students taking the pilot VTP certificate will be able to choose from a set of elective courses concentrated along two tracks of study: one focused on Visual Theory (track I) and the production of moving images, and another on the study of Visual Practice (track II).
-Track I will prepare students to forge innovative connections across disciplines dedicated to the study of production, circulation, and critical reception of visual imagery in historical and contemporary perspectives.
-Track II will provide focused training in the creation of still and moving images, equipping interested students with valuable skills for the production of their own creative works.
-Along the two tracks, the range of issues covered by the program includes film studies, filmmaking, photography, medieval and modern art, cultural iconology, media production, digital culture and new media technologies, and data visualization.
-This will allow students to design course combinations along each track aimed to enhance their independent research, and analytical and practical skills in an environment of intellectual and creative openness.
+The VTP curriculum core courses survey theoretical approaches and conceptual analytical vocabulary in critical visual studies, offer a history of visual media, and introduce students to research methodologies.
+Students will be provided with a common grounding, including a basic understanding of the principle of visual language and its conceptual vocabulary, and the interdisciplinary skills to critically investigate visual imagery and integrate visual methods into scholarship in their own fields of study.
+Students may choose from a set of elective courses concentrated along two tracks of study: one focused on Visual Theory (track I) and the production of moving images, and another on the study of Visual Practice (track II).
+Track I prepares students to forge innovative connections across disciplines dedicated to the study of production, circulation, and critical reception of visual imagery in historical and contemporary perspectives.
+Track II provides focused training in the creation of still and moving images, equipping interested students with valuable skills for the production of their own creative works.
+Along the two tracks, subjects covered include film studies, filmmaking, photography, medieval and modern art, cultural iconology, media production, digital culture and new media technologies, and data visualization.
+Students will be able to design course combinations along each track aimed to enhance their independent research, and analytical and practical skills in an environment of intellectual and creative openness.

-In order to receive the advanced certificate, the following requirements need to be fulfilled by
+In order to receive the advanced certificate, the following requirements need to be fulfilled.

 These requirements may be adjusted in consultation with departments and their program of study.